saturneric/wg-easy-gluetun/README.md

 ### Advanced Network Configuration

-#### Hooks for WireGuard Easy
+#### Hooks for WG-Easy

-You can customize WireGuard Easy's network behavior by modifying scripts in the `hooks/` directory.
+You can customize WG-Easy's network behavior by modifying scripts in the `hooks/` directory.
 The hooks are automatically built into the wg-easy container and executed at the appropriate times.

+Don't forget to set corresponding commands in `wg-post-down.txt` to clean up any changes made in `wg-post-up.txt`.

 #### iptables Rules for Gluetun